 \subsection{Free Particles}

 At zero interaction and short time expansion one observes spiral-like patterns, along with dislocations in these interferograms~\cite{pecci2021phase}.
-These dislocations arise from the various momenta components that contribute to the expansion and indicate the suppression of the particle density at these positions in space.
-The number of dislocations correspond to $W-1$ --see Fig~\ref{fig:interU0}.
+These dislocations arise from the various momenta components contributing to the expansion and indicate the suppression of the particle density at these positions in space.
+The number of dislocations corresponds to $W\!-\!1$ --see Figs.~\ref{fig:interU0} and~\ref{fig:sunint}.
 These dislocations do not depend on the flux threading the system.

 For bosons, the number of spirals gives an indication on the number of rotations, or rather the angular momentum quantization $\ell$ of the current~\cite{corman2014quench,haug2018readout}.
 However, it is not as straightforward when it comes to fermions.
 Owing to their different statistics, the level occupation of fermions is broader than that of bosons.
 In order for spirals to emerge in the interference patterns, the given system of fermions needs to displace its Fermi sphere by $\lceil \frac{N_{p}}{2N}\rceil$, which corresponds to the characteristic hole in the momentum distribution.
 After this, the number of spirals grows with increasing angular momentum.